Can I Sue a Company That Has Been Sold?

 Claims Against the Buyer of a Company

-Exception One: Fraud
+Exception 1: Fraud

-Exception Two: Assumption of Liabilities
+Exception 2: Assumption of Liabilities

-Exception Three: De Facto Merger
+Exception 3: De Facto Merger

 In making this determination, a court will look at the following factors:

-- Continuity of ownership.
+- Continuity of ownership

-- Cessation of ordinary business and dissolution of the seller as early as possible.
+- Cessation of ordinary business and dissolution of the seller as early as possible

-- Continuity of management, personnel, physical location, assets, and general business operation.
+- Continuity of management, personnel, physical location, assets, and general business operation

-Exception Four: Mere Continuation
+Exception 4: Mere Continuation

 In determining whether a buyer is the mere continuation of a seller, a court will look at the following factors:

-- Continued use of the name, facilities, and employees;
+- Continued use of the name, facilities, and employees

 This fifth exception is the "continuity of enterprise" exception.
 This is an expansion of the mere continuation exception, only with a different focus.
-The mere continuation exception asks whether there is a continuation of the company; the continuity of enterprise exception looks at the seller's business operations.
+The mere continuation exception asks whether the company is continuing; the continuity of enterprise exception looks at the seller's business operations.
 Specifically, a court will focus on the following factors:

-- Continuity of management, personnel, assets, facilities, and operations;
+- Continuity of management, personnel, assets, facilities, and operations

-- The seller dissolves or stops doing business;
+- The seller dissolves or stops doing business

-- The buyer holds itself out to the public as a continuation of the seller.
+- The buyer holds itself out to the public as a continuation of the seller

-Exception Six for Personal Injury: Product Line
+Exception 6 for Personal Injury: Product Line

 Consult a Lawyer